samcottle/notes/dutch.md

 > Waneer het koud is, **draagt zij** een jas (when it's cold, she wears a jacket).

+Another example:

+> Ik werk morgen misschien in Amsterdam (I might be working in Amsterdam tomorrow).

+But if I want to emphasize *tomorrow*:

+> Morgen werk ik misschien in Amsterdam (**Tomorrow** I might be working in Amsterdam).

 ## Prepositions and circumpositions

 A _preposition_ comes before a noun, and describes its location or direction.
 Examples are _met_ (with), _naar_ to, _voor_ and _achter_ (before and after), _naast_ (next to), _beneden_ and _boven_ (below and above), _onder_ and _over_ (under and over), _bij_ (at or near), _op_ (on), _tussen_ (between), _binnen_ and _buiten_ (inside and outside).